pip-services/pip-services-docs/content/en/python/components/count/null_counters.md

 Important points

-- It can be used in testing or in situations when counters is required but must be disabled.
+- It can be used in testing or in situations when a counter is required but must be disabled.

 ### Instance methods